KiranGershenfeld/VisualizingTwitchCommunities/README.md

 I am trying to create these maps monthly but they do take a fair amount of work so there may be delays.

+I hate to do this but I do have to pay quite a bit (> $100 a month) for the continous cloud compute usage from Google Cloud Platform so if this project provides you some value and you have the spare change anything I recieve will go directly to hosting costs. https://paypal.me/KiranGershenfeld?locale.x=en_US

 ## Results
 ### Map 2 (February 2021 - Most Recent):
 [![Twtich Communities February](https://i.postimg.cc/gJxS8fXP/T-witch-Communities-February.png)](https://postimg.cc/fthfhqfH)